Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

      resolver changes away from the system resolver

-  o  provide configuration options to change the default application resolver

-  o  provide configuration options to always use the system resolver
+  o  provide configuration options to change the default application resolver, including a choice to always use the system resolver

   Application-specific changes to default destinations for users' DNS queries might increase or decrease user privacy - it is highly